nathan-hoche/GAN-MusicGeneration/readme.md

 In order to launch the training process, you have multiple steps to follow:
 1. Download the [Maestro Dataset](https://magenta.tensorflow.org/datasets/maestro) (In MIDI format)
-2. Launch AudioConverter.py to convert the MIDI files (from a specific composer) to WAV files
+2. Launch SelectMidi.ipynb in order to select the MIDI files you want to use
 3. Launch the training process

 ```bash